Application Process, Admission Requirements for Wharton’s MBA Program for Executives

 Admission to the Wharton MBA Program for Executives requires the completion of our online application, which includes the provision of background information: contact information (e.g., mailing address and phone number), biographical information, academic degrees earned, professional experience, and optional family information.

-The Admissions Committee requires two online recommendations from colleagues who are familiar with your work.
-Optimal sources for recommendations are your direct managers, who can give insight to the Committee on you as an employee.
-Other useful sources are clients or former employers.
+The Admissions Committee requires one online letter of recommendation from your current direct manager (or above), who can give insight to the Committee on you as an employee.

 Essay Question 1